mmuniz0/guestbook-gitops/README.md

   newName:guestbook
   newTag: new
 ```
-As mentioned above, the Github Actions script updates the image tag in this file after the image is built and pushed, indicating to Flux that a new image is available in ECR.
+As mentioned above, the Github Actions script updates the image tag in this file after the image is built and pushed, indicating to Flux that a new image is available in Docker Hub.

 But before we see that in action, let’s install Flux and its other controllers to your cluster.